Ayacucho massacre: Protests

-For Castillo's supporters, it was the Congress that carried out the coup against the president.
-In addition, they considered Dina Boluarte a "traitor", "dictator" and "usurper" after her subsequent assumption of the presidency, based on her promise when she was the vice president: "If the president is vacated I will go with the president".
+For Castillo's supporters, it was the Congress that carried out a coup against the president.
+In addition, they considered Boluarte a "traitor", "dictator" and "usurper" after her subsequent assumption of the presidency, based on her promise when she was the vice president: "If the president is vacated I will go with the president".
 For these reasons, supporters of the former president demanded the prompt release of Castillo and called for new elections.
 The Boluarte government first attempted to quell the protests with increased police presence, and subsequently deployed the military via the declaration of a national state of emergency.

+Following the declaration of a national state of emergency, multiple popular groups, including one alliance called the National Assembly of Peoples (ANP) which comprised the General Confederation of Workers of Peru (CGTP), the Sole National Central of Peasant Rounds of Peru (CUNARC) and the National Federation of Workers in Education of Peru (FENATEP), called for a national day of action for 15 December to demonstrate against the Boluarte government.

 Events

+Troops disperse march at town square

-During protests on 15 December, demonstrations in Ayacucho began peacefully, with some police personnel even participating in marches.
-In total, some 6,000 protesters took to the streets of Ayacucho according to the regional government.
-Some clashes first began as the Peruvian Army closed access to the main square of Ayacucho at noon, angering protesters who had a history of distrust against the military.
-Helicopters were then deployed by the armed forces, triggering memories of the internal conflict of the 1980s among Ayacucho citizens.
-According to the Peruvian ombudsman, a helicopter used by the armed forces began to fire tear gas and gunfire at protesters and according to local ombudsman official David Pacheco-Villar, troops acted with a "disproportionate use of force" against civilians.
+During protests on 15 December, demonstrations in Ayacucho began peacefully at around 10:00 am, with some police personnel even participating in marches.
+About 80 troops were equipped with IMI Galil service rifles earlier in the day, according to military documents.
+In total, some 6,000 protesters took to the streets of Ayacucho according to the regional government, entering the main plaza around 11:00 am.
+Clashes first began when the Peruvian Army closed access to the main square of Ayacucho at noon and threw red smoke grenades at those participating in the gathering, angering protesters who already had a history of distrust against the military.
+Helicopters were then deployed by the armed forces while the protests occurred, triggering memories of the internal conflict of the 1980s among Ayacucho citizens.
+The Peruvian ombudsman reported that a helicopter used by the armed forces dispersed tear gas and fired gunshots at protesters and according to local ombudsman official David Pacheco-Villar, troops began to act with a "disproportionate use of force" against civilians.

+Protesters enter airport

 After being blocked by the army near the main square, hundreds of demonstrators approached the Coronel FAP Alfredo Mendívil Duarte Airport, where the Peruvian Armed Forces were staging their actions, with troops closing the airport in response and confronting protesters shortly after.
-Some protesters were seen with slingshots and stones used to repel authorities.
-Human rights groups and citizens of Ayacucho reported that members of the Peruvian Army were then seen shooting directly at civilians with their IMI Galil service rifles, describing the event as a massacre.
-According to El País, "The massacre took place around the Alfredo Mendívil Duarte airport.
-As can be seen in videos broadcast by neighbors, not all the military shot in the air.
-Proof of this are the seven dead and 52 injured", with the newspaper reporting that the label of terruco was placed upon protesters to delegitimize their actions.
+By 12:38 pm, a group of about 200 protesters approached a patrol of 30 Peruvian National Police (PNP) officers and 38 army troops.
+Shortly after, about 100 to 150 individuals entered the southernmost part of the airport through a nearby cemetery and began to demonstrate on the runway.
+Some protesters were seen with slingshots and used stones to repel authorities from reaching them.
+To the west, near Zona Arqueológica de Conchopata, another group of protesters was seen attempting to enter the airport while throwing stones at authorities.